dArtFlex/dArtFlex-SmartContract/exchange-v2/readme.md

 - check if order is signed by its maker or maker of the order is executing the transaction
 - if maker of the order is a contract, then ERC-1271 check is performed

-TODO: currently, only off-chain orders are supported, this part of the smart contract ca be easily updated to support on-chain order books.

 #### Asset matching

 Purpose of this is to validate that **make asset** of the **left** order matches **take asset** from the **right** order and vice versa.